 Just like in the college admission process, social media can either help or hurt you in your job search.
 Whether you like it or not, everything you do on social media leaves a trail of electronic breadcrumbs that employers can follow all the way back to an immature tweet or a less-than-flattering spring break pic.
 That’s why it’s important to edit and closely monitor your online presence both during your job search and once you’ve secured a position.
 You may not be able to pick up all of those crumbs you’ve left around the internet over the years, but here are a few do’s and don’ts that will help you tidy up your online persona and harness the power of social media in your job search.

-- Do set up a LinkedIn account, if you haven’t already.
-Sign up for LinkedIn and make yourself shine.
+- Do set up a LinkedIn account if you haven’t already.
+Sign up for LinkedIn and make your profile shine.
 Post a polished résumé and a summary about your experience that uses keywords that will lead employers to you.
 Then start networking.
 LinkedIn can help you shift your job search from looking for positions to connecting you to people.
-And you know what they say: it’s all who you know.
+And you know what they say: it’s all about who you know.

 - Do find ways to use social media to showcase your talents.
 Start a blog to show off your way with words.
 Join discussions in LinkedIn groups and other online forums and demonstrate your knowledge of a particular field.
 You could even post pictures of your work on Twitter or Instagram.
 Start thinking about social media as a way to make yourself stand out from all the other applicants.